jjwithanr/obsidian_bible_study/docs/New Testament/Luke/Luke12.md

 #### v.20
 >"But God said to him, 'You fool!
 This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?'

+It is the story of a successful farmer, and Jesus’s hearers no doubt would have envied the man’s success and admired his good business sense.
+It is only in 12:20 that the trap is sprung: there is another dimension to life, which neither the farmer nor Jesus’s hearers have taken into account.
+There is a play on words that is lost in translation: the man speaks complacently to his “self,” but it is that very “self” that will be demanded from him.
+Even his own “self” is not his own, but God’s (“demanded” is a term used for collecting a loan).
+#teachthetext #rtfrance

 #### v.21
 >"This is how it will be with anyone who stores up things for himself but is not rich toward God."

+The parable is not teaching that no provision should be made for the future; its message is that our relationship with God must take precedence over our selfish concerns.
+The story focuses on the farmer’s thoughts about himself: note the repeated “I” and “my” and the advice to himself to enjoy life rather than use his wealth more constructively.
+But we are stewards, rather than outright owners, of our wealth, and we are accountable to God for how we use it.
+#teachthetext #rtfrance

 #### v.22
 >Then Jesus said to his disciples: "Therefore I tell you, do not worry about your life, what you will eat; or about your body, what you will wear.